-PO/PBI# (MRT ID#) Performance Target Comments Operations CPO 04 HS&E NNSA expects Honeywell to provide health, safety, environmental, long-term stewardship, waste management and emergency management programs that protect people, property and the environment in accordance with the FY12 HS&E Management System Description, including applicable NSA-SH MYSO elements as agreed between KCFO and FM&T. Essential: Excellent Operational awareness activities and injury/illness statistics indicate that HS&E programs are being managed responsibly to maintain safe and healthful working conditions.
+PO/PBI# (MRT ID#) Performance Target Comments CPO 04 NNSA expects Honeywell to provide health, safety, environmental, long-term stewardship, waste management and emergency management programs that protect people, property and the environment in accordance with the FY12 HS&E Management System Description, including applicable NSA-SH MYSO elements as agreed between KCFO and FM&T. Essential: Excellent Operational awareness activities and injury/illness statistics indicate that HS&E programs are being managed responsibly to maintain safe and healthful working conditions.
 Kansas City and Kirtland illness/ injury statistics continue to be better than comparable industry averages.
 Long Term Stewardship, Waste Management, Air and Water Protection Programs are effectively and efficiently managed by FM&T, in accordance with applicable laws, regulations and orders.
 The emergency management program is accomplishing all performance indicators.
 All required program documents and regulatory submittals were submitted on schedule.
-Operations CPO 05 Information Technology Essential: Excellent The overall IT Index is GREEN for the year.
+CPO 05 Information Technology NNSA expects Honeywell to plan, resource and operate an effective and efficient information technology program in accordance with the Annual IT Implementation Plan, including KCP applicable NA-IM MYSO elements.
+Essential: Excellent The overall IT Index is GREEN for the year.
 A number of accomplishments stand out for the year: 1.
 Completed transition of the Helpdesk contract to another vendor, saving \$250K in the first 2 year term.
 2. Successfully deployed to Botts, \$7.65 million worth of network infrastructure equipment, to meet the KCRIMS goals.
 3. Successfully upgraded enterprise major applications, enabling the business to meet other POs.
-Program PBI 02 Functional Transformation Initiative (FTI) Stretch: 95 Baseline changes and workload alignment adjustments continue according to established processes.
+PBI 02 Functional Transformation Initiative (FTI) Achieve FY12 FTI Plan goals and objectives.
+NNSA will measure the rate achievement of FM&Ts goals related to targets.
+STRETCH: NNSA expects Honeywell to achieve total labor and expense spending within the FY12 cost targets established in the KCRIMS FTI plans published in the FY12 Adjusted FTI Plan of the FTI Financial Baseline Summary document located in ECM plus any approved baseline change documents.
+FM&T will meet the objective if it meets or exceeds its FTI plan plant cost target for FY12.
+Stretch: 95 Baseline changes and workload alignment adjustments continue according to established processes.
 At the end on this fiscal year, the FTI spend plan was \$314.7 million versus a target of \$367.9 million or 85.5% of the target.
 Spend finished lower than normal due to the strike and initial Continuing Resolution.
 FTI metrics are updated at the end of each quarter.
 Institutional Management & Business PO/CPO/PBI